 Discover Alberta I

-This two-week course is intended for international visitors to Edmonton wishing to combine English language learning and cultural experiences.
+This two to four week course is intended for international visitors to Edmonton wishing to combine English language learning and cultural experiences.
 Discover Alberta I provides conversational English at a high-beginner to low-intermediate level, vocabulary and grammatical structures to understand and participate in simple conversation about tourist attractions, cultural, educational and technological features and other topics of general interest.

 IELTS Ready is a short course designed to prepare students to take the IELTS test, both the general and the academic tests.
 The course covers all 4 skills and all tasks on the test.